tammo-v/astro-platform-starter/src/pages/patents.md

 ## Patent Structure

-The symbolic computing framework is organized into three verticals: Artificial Intelligence, Video, and Audio.
-Each vertical consists of structurally independent components — designed to operate as a coherent system when combined.
+The Symbolic Computing framework is currently organized into three verticals: Artificial Intelligence, Video, and Audio.
+Each vertical consists of structurally independent components, designed to operate as a coherent system when combined.
+Additional verticals will follow as the symbolic substrate expands.

 The following titles represent the current structure.